georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 ### The derivative

 We start simple.
-Assuming&mdash;somewhat haphazardly&mdash;that simple functions may easily be transferred to the hyperreals, we define the derivative of a function, as the shadow,
+Assuming&mdash;somewhat haphazardly&mdash;that simple functions may easily be transferred to the hyperreals, we define the derivative of a function as the shadow,

 $$ f'(x) = \mathrm{sh}\left(\frac{*f(*x + \epsilon) - *f(*x)}{\epsilon}\right), $$

 where $\epsilon$ is a hyperreal infinitesimal.
+We now drop the star extensions for brevity.

 Take the cubic function, $f(x) = x^3$.
-We drop the star extensions for brevity.
 The non-standard derivation follows then almost automatically:

 $$ f'(x) = \mathrm{sh} \left( \frac{(x + \epsilon)^3 - x^3}{\epsilon} \right) = \mathrm{sh} \left( \frac{x^3 + 3 x \epsilon^2 + 3 x^2 \epsilon + \epsilon^3 - x^3}{\epsilon} \right). $$